 Fret no more for there are several good, reliable and free plagiarism checker websites to protect your hard work from being stolen.

-The top 10 plagiarism checker websites are
+The top 10 plagiarism checker tools and websites are

 There’s a reason why I put this #1 in the list of free plagiarism checker websites.
 The site provides free services such as the checking of an unlimited number of papers and the generating plagiarism reports.
 What is great about the website is that it accepts all kinds of file formats and it even offers simple and instant ways of downloading plagiarism reports from wherever your location is.
 However, the fast and smart online plagiarism checker does have its own downside: the products offered do not come with any warranty.

+Another great copied content checker is Article Checker.
 Unlike PlagiarismCheck where you’d have to register and upload your work beforehand, the Article Checker is amazing as it allows you to check your work directly and instantly by pasting your text/work to make a comparison.
 There isn’t a need to register or download anything.
 Check for any possible duplications within seconds, however the results may be dissatisfying at times.

 This site is especially beneficial to authors and teachers/lecturers alike with different guides given to each author and teacher on how to use the product.
 At this site, you could check a document, web page, handouts and articles for duplicates and report any plagiarism detected immediately.
 Unfortunately, Plagiarism Checker doesn’t come free.
 Other plagiarism detection services are also available but you’ll need to buy subscription.